mediacloud/backend/doc/topics.markdown

 * `snap.*` -- tables used for snapshotting

-Detailed explanation of CM process
+Detailed explanation of TM process
 ----------------------------------

 1. Write both a solr query and date range that defines the topic seed